Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

-To quantify this process, we estimate the number of oxygen molecules that are present at the surface at a given pressure using the kinetic theory of gases~\cite{ma_v_1860} (with the estimated pressure being one order of magnitude higher than the one shown on the gauge).
+To estimate the number of oxygen molecules at the surface at a given pressure, we used the kinetic theory of gases~\cite{ma_v_1860}, which is typically used for vacuum systems.
+Although the microscope column has additionally an electron beam that interacts locally with the atmosphere and the sample, it has a negligible influence on the composition of gases.
 The rate of impingement in vacuum~\cite{ohanlon2003} can be calculated by

-where $P$ is the pressure (gauge value multiplied by 10), $m$ is the molecular mass (in the case of the oxygen molecule, 32~amu), $k_\mathrm{B}$ is the Boltzmann constant, and $T$ temperature.
-The impinging rate is multiplied by 2 for two surfaces in the monolayer (bottom and top), the frame time (8.5~s), and area to get the number of impinging molecules per frame ($J_{FOV}$), or with area per atom (0.0272~nm$^2$) for the number per atomic site ($J_{site}$).
-The impinging rate at different oxygen partial pressures used in this study is shown in the Supplemental Material~\cite{supp2025}.
+where $P$ is the pressure, $m$ is the molecular mass (in the case of the oxygen molecule, 32~amu), $k_\mathrm{B}$ is the Boltzmann constant, and $T$ is the temperature.
+The impingement rate is multiplied by 2 for two surfaces in the monolayer (bottom and top), the frame time (8.5~s), and area to get the number of impinging molecules per frame ($J_{FOV}$), or with area per atom (0.0272~nm$^2$) for the number per atomic site ($J_{site}$).
+For the estimate above, we have simply used the gauge pressure at the objective area to allow comparison across different instruments.
+However, we previously estimated that, for the instrument used in these experiments, the pressure at the sample is about 10 times higher due to the specific geometry of the sample stage~\cite{leuthner2021chemistry}.
+The impinging rate at different oxygen partial pressures used in this study, taking into account the additional factor of ten, is shown in Supplementary Table 2~\cite{supp2025}.

-The rate of pore growth shown in Fig.~\ref{fig: Figure 2}(a) is quadratic, since, as the pore becomes larger, the number of available atoms at the edges increases.
-To evaluate in more detail what the exact influence of the oxygen partial pressure is, we performed another set of experiments at 60~kV to minimize direct electron-beam damage.
-In these experiments, the pressure is increased slowly, so that in every subsequent measurement, the impingement rate is increased by 0.1~molecules per atomic site per recorded image.
+The rate of pore growth shown in Fig.~\ref{fig: Figure 3}a is quadratic, since, as the pore becomes larger, the number of available atoms at the edges increases.
+To evaluate in more detail the exact influence of oxygen partial pressure, we performed another set of experiments at 60~kV to minimize direct electron-beam damage.
+In these experiments, the pressure is increased slowly, so that in every subsequent measurement, the impingement rate is increased by 0.1 molecules per atomic site per recorded image.
 At each pressure, several pores were analyzed by estimating the probability of the removal of an edge atom ($\rho$) through linear regression from $N_\mathrm{ejected}$ as a function of $N_\mathrm{edge}$.
+In Fig.~\ref{fig: Figure 6}a, $\rho$ is shown as a function of $J_\mathrm{site}$.
+Each data point represents the linear regression comprising all measured pores at the given pressure, with error bars showing the corresponding standard errors of the means.
+A linear fit to the data yields a slope of 0.52$\pm$0.06 removed edge atoms per O$_2$ molecule; {\it i.e.}, every fourth oxygen atom causes the removal of an atom from the edge.